How can grief damage your self-esteem?

 Grief can damage our self-esteem in a number of ways.
 First, we may compare our own grief to others and feel like we're grieving in the wrong way.
 We might feel we aren't sad enough or that we are too sad.

 It can also impact how we interact with those around us.
 It can make us feel like we are annoying people around us with our grief or that they don't enjoy our company anymore.
 All of these thoughts and feelings can impact our self-esteem.
+During difficult periods like this, small gestures of kindness, including thoughtful bereavement gifts, can help to remind grieving individuals that they are loved, valued and supported by those around them.

 How does grief impact self-esteem?